Controlling Lawn Weeds

 This low growing relative of the Common Chickweed tolerates a wide variety of growing conditions allowing it to develop into dense spreading mats.

-Of all the common lawn weeds, Mouse Eared Chickweed is the most resistant to mowing as its prostrate growth habit enables it to survive even the closest mowing heights.
+Of all the common lawn weeds, Mouse-Eared Chickweed is the most resistant to mowing as its prostrate growth habit enables it to survive even the closest mowing heights.

 Chemical control is effective.
 Seedlings germinate mainly in late summer and then overwinter before a fresh flush of growth in spring.
-For this reason an early spring application of lawn sand or Iron Sulphate (Ferrous Sulphate) can be an effective control.
-Alternatively, both 'Bayer Advanced' and 'Verdone Extra' will kill Mouse-Eared Chickweed.

 Broadleaf Plantains thrive in heavy and compacted soils and the seeds will readily germinate on worn, bare areas of turf.
-The low growing rosettes are resistant to mowing and survive very well on heavily trampled parts of the lawn.

 They can be detered by good lawncare practices including aeration and spiking to relieve compaction.